CloudLabsAI-Azure/migration-to-fabric/Cloud slice/Labguides/Lab1/Lab1.md

     ![](./media/image15.png)

     ---

      ### Congratulations!

      You’ve completed the task.
 Now let’s validate it:

      - Hit the **Validate** button for the corresponding task.
-     - If you receive a success message, proceed to the next task.
+     - If successful, proceed to the next task.
-     - If not, review the error and retry using the lab guide instructions.
+     - If not, retry using the lab guide.
-     - Need help?
-Contact: cloudlabs-support@spektrasystems.com
+     - Need help? cloudlabs-support@spektrasystems.com

-     ---

      <validation step="e3fdb79a-98cb-4e59-83c9-63793a1bb5fc" />

      ---

 ## Task 2: Create a dedicated SQL pool